Sketchfellow/Fun-AI-Scripts/README.md

 ## Usage:

 - Most of these scripts require you to edit some of the code.
-  - The sentiment analysis script requires you to change the value of the `sentimentColumn` variable to the correct index of the column you want to perform sentiment analysis on.
+- The main edit is providing your Gemini API key within the script.
+- For more usage instructions, see the `README` contained within each subdirectory containg that script you want to use.